sonicjhon1/sonicjhon1.github.io/README.md

 # Sonicjhon1's UI PORTFOLIO
-> •Star 🌟

 ## 00 - Portofolio-UI (Vanilla HTML)
+The first ever website hosted in this Github repository.
 > *Note: Updated version is in **10 - Portofolio-Astro-UI**.*
-> Bug fixes and updates are not included in thisversion anymore.
+> Bug fixes and updates are not included in this version anymore.

 ## 01 - Redirect-UI (Vanilla HTML)
 This HTML will redirect to the youtube Rickroll after a few seconds had passed.
 It uses the ```<meta>``` tag for redirecting and Javascripts to show the countdown.